 Table 3.
 Model fit indices for the various models and instantiations for the BB experimental and control conditions.
 The rows shaded light gray correspond to the best fitting individual connectionist and Bayesian models.
 Bold denotes the best-fitting individual model.

-As is shown, the best Bayesian model provide a better fit to the backwards blocking data than on averagethese datas the models This is shown below in Table 4.
+As is shown, the best-fitting Bayesian model provided a better fit to the backwards blocking data than the best-fitting connectionist model.
+However, on average the connectionist models provided a better fit to these data than did the Bayesian models.

+Next, we fit the models to the indirect screening-off data.
+This is shown below in Table 4.